 - The pigments that were used in your tattoo

-- The artist who did your tattoo.
+- The artist who did your tattoo

-With laser tattoo removal, we like to say that we facilitate tattoo removal, your body does most of the work.
+With laser tattoo removal, we like to say that we facilitate tattoo removal, your body does all of the hard work.
 The healthier you are the faster you will respond to treatment.
 In a clinical publication last year, the Wall Street Journal reported that smoking effects the healing time for tattoo removal.
 In our experience, we’ve found clients who eat healthy, stay hydrated and exercise regularly also heal faster with more progress between treatments.

 The FDA has not traditionally regulated tattoo inks or the pigments used in them.
 Also, the FDA has not approved any tattoo pigments for injection into the skin.
 This applies to all tattoo pigments.
 Because of the lack of centralized standards, and with how pigments are diluted and blended during the tattoo process, there is no easy way to know how the pigment used in your tattoo will react until we start treating it.
 Furthermore, if you have several tattoos from the same artist, they too may fade at different rates due to the artist switching pigment manufactures between your visits.
-Many black inks are based off a very dark purple, however we’ve seen some fade to red after two treatments and we’ve even seen some black ink fade to a yellow / green color.
+Many black inks are based off a very dark blue (indigo), however we’ve seen some fade to red after two treatments and we’ve even seen some black ink fade to a yellow / green color.

 Tattooing is an art.
 Not just talking about the artwork that you end up with, the actual application of the tattoo.
 It’s an invasive procedure involving needles entering the skin, sometimes thousands of times.
 The needles used, how they are setup and the procedure itself will all play a roll in how your tattoo heals, and then how it’s removed.

-The age of the tattoo is almost never a factor in how quickly reaction to laser tattoo removal treatment, what is a factor is how old the client is and how well they’ve taken care of themselves and their skin.
+The age of the tattoo is almost never a factor in how quickly reaction to laser tattoo removal treatment happens, what is a factor is how old the client is and how well they’ve taken care of themselves and their skin.
 Skin ages with time, it not only becomes more challenging to tattoo, it becomes more challenging for removals.
 Again, this leads back to how healthy you are, and how quickly your immune system will react to the treatments.